 Note the following: height, weight, nutritional status; precocious or delayed physical maturation or secondary sexual characteristics; abnormalities of the skin, head, facies, neck, or general physique; personal hygiene and grooming; and style and appropriateness of dress.

-Observe the following: general level of physical activity (e.g., hyperkinesis, hypokinesis, bradykinesis), in comparison with others of the same age; abnormalities ...
+Observe the following: general level of physical activity (e.g., hyperkinesis, hypokinesis, bradykinesis), in comparison with others of the same age; abnormalities of ...